Student Portal > Cinical Attendance Policy

 - Permission for an absence for an acute illness or an acute exacerbation of a chronic illness or other unavoidable events such as an acutely ill family member or a death in the family should be requested from the clerkship directors as soon as possible and will routinely be granted.

-- Students who are scheduled for ongoing recurring appointments or who have other ongoing medical issues during a clerkship should inform Barbara Wagner, the Director of Student Affairs, of their schedule.
-Ms. Wagner will inform the clerkship directors of the student’s schedule and help accommodate the student’s needs while maintaining students’ privacy.
+- Students who are scheduled for ongoing recurring appointments or who have other ongoing medical issues during a clerkship should inform Carrie Barjenbruch, the Associate Director of Student Affairs, of their schedule.
+Ms. Barjenbruch will inform the clerkship directors of the student’s schedule and help accommodate the student’s needs while maintaining students’ privacy.

 - Other examples of possible acceptable reasons to request excused absences include